deeplearning4j/deeplearning4j/build_vgg_webapp.md

 ### Code examples for scaling images to 224 height 224 width 3 layers.

-#### If reading a directory of images you would use DataVec's ImageRecordReader
+#### If reading a directory of images, use DataVec's ImageRecordReader

 ```
 ImageRecordReader rr = new ImageRecordReader(224,224,3);
 ```

-#### If loading a single image you would use DataVec's NativeImageLoader
+#### If loading a single image, use DataVec's NativeImageLoader

 ```
 NativeImageLoader loader = new NativeImageLoader(224, 224, 3);